 This is a known element in European traffic engineering with a population that’s much more law-abiding than our U.S. population.
 It’s a much more important concept here with a less law-abiding population.

 Someone driving THROUGH is very different than someone driving TO.
-This relates to the difference in Mobility and Access and two very different mindsets.
-In mobility mode we are focused on quickly making progress towards our goal of getting to where we want to go.
+This relates to the difference in Mobility/Throughput and Access and two very different mindsets.
+In mobility/through mode we are focused on quickly making progress towards our goal of getting to where we want to go.
 In access mode we are almost there and can more easily change our focus from making speedy progress to interacting with those around us.

-Along with this, driving in a car abstracts us from the real human world and this particularly when in mobility mode.
-In mobility mode – someone crossing in front of us is not a very real person, they are in that other world outside of our car, we don’t know them.
+Along with this, driving in a car abstracts us from the real human world and this particularly when in mobility/through mode.
+In mobility/through mode – someone crossing in front of us is not a very real person, they are in that other world outside of our car, we don’t know them.
 They are an impediment to our making progress towards our goal.
 Someone accessing a place along a street likely knows the people around them and those people know them.
 These are real people.
 These are my neighbors.

 Law Breakers Break Laws.
 Laws are only useful so long as the entire system of laws is respected – people loose respect for our laws because we make too many otherwise normal things illegal which undermines our entire system of laws and justice.
 The U.S. is widely regarded to have the least law-abiding population of all developed countries.
 We see how acclimated we are to law breaking every day on our roads.